iamtrazy/xray-docker/README.md

 ## prerequisites - docker.io and docker-buildx

 sudo apt-get update && sudo apt-get install -y docker.io docker-buildx
 sudo usermod -aG docker $USER

+point the domain to server ip before starting the container.

 ## clone this repository to a vps

 git clone https://github.com/iamtrazy/xray-docker.git

-## edit and change the $UUID in the config.json file using a text editor
+## edit and change the $UUID in the .env file

-eg: nano xray-docker/config.json
+eg: nano xray-docker/.env

 ## build the docker image using docker buildx